BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 ---
-description: A computer program typically stores and processes data.
-This chapter focusses on the building blocks available to store and manipulate data.
+description: A computer program typically stores data.
+This chapter focusses on the building blocks available to store basic data.
-title: 04 - Storing and Processing Data
+title: 04 - Storing Data
 ---

-# Chapter 04 - Storing and Processing Data
+# Chapter 04 - Storing Data

 The programs that we create need to store all sorts of data.
 From basic information such as numbers, characters and strings to complex data types that a programmer can define for himself.